 - Weigh risk versus benefit

-- Epidural clonidine is not recommended for obstetrical and postpartum perioperative pain control because of increased risk of hemodynamic instabilities like hypotension and bradycardia.
+- Epidural clonidine is not recommended for obstetrical and postpartum perioperative pain control because of the increased risk of hemodynamic instabilities like hypotension and bradycardia.

 Clonidine use, in many cases, does not typically fit the category of addiction stereotype, especially because most of the abusers do not feel like they are doing anything wrong as it is a prescription medication.
 Clonidine is not in a category of high potential for abuse medication by the United States government.
 As a result, it has fewer restrictions, and it is less risky to take it for abuse.
 Unfortunately, much of clonidine abuse starts in rehabilitation centers as it is a common medication for opioid and alcohol withdrawal treatment.
-Since it helps to reduce the withdrawal symptoms and craving, clinicians should evaluate their concerns about the potential of trading addictions.
-Also, the synergistic potential of clonidine when mixed with other benzodiazepines, opioids, or alcohol, can give the individual more potent drowsiness and further detachment from reality.
+Since it helps to reduce withdrawal symptoms and cravings, clinicians should evaluate their concerns about the potential of trading addictions.
+Also, the synergistic potential of clonidine, when mixed with other benzodiazepines, opioids, or alcohol, can give the individual more potent drowsiness and further detachment from reality.
 It is essential to notify the patients and try to screen for signs of dependency on clonidine as listed below :

 - Feel of the intense urge for clonidine

 - Feeling the need for the use of clonidine regularly

 - Finding that one is taking more clonidine to achieve the same effect.

 - Making sure that there is always a backup supply of clonidine